Post

 Transaction Errors: Raw RPC errors are often cryptic.
 Use the

-library to translate them into human-readable messages.[8, 9]- Strategy: Coordinate with your smart contract developer to define a map of error codes.
+suiclient-error-decoderlibrary to translate them into human-readable messages.[8, 9]- Strategy: Coordinate with your smart contract developer to define a map of error codes.
 In your frontend, use this map with the decoder to parse errors caught in a

-block .
+try...catchblock .

 import { useSignAndExecuteTransactionBlock } from '@mysten/dapp-kit'; import { SuiClientErrorDecoder } from 'suiclient-error-decoder'; // 1.
 Define your custom error map const myErrorMap = { 1: "Mint limit has been reached." }; const errorDecoder = new SuiClientErrorDecoder({ customErrorCodes: myErrorMap }); // 2.
-Wrap your transaction call const { mutateAsync: signAndExecute } = useSignAndExecuteTransactionBlock(); async function handleMint(txb) { try { await signAndExecute({ transactionBlock: txb }); console.log("Transaction successful!"); } catch (error) { const decodedError = errorDecoder.parseError(error); // Display decodedError.message to the user console.error(decodedError.message); } }
+Wrap your transaction call const { mutateAsync: signAndExecute } = useSignAndExecuteTransactionBlock(); async function handleMint(txb) { try { await signAndExecute({ transactionBlock: txb }); console.log("Transaction successful!"); } catch (error) { const decodedError = errorDecoder.parseError(error); // Display decodedError.message to the user console.error(decodedError.message); } }- Common Errors:

-: The gas budget was too low.
+"User rejected the request": The user closed the wallet pop-up.[10, 11]"InsufficientGas": The gas budget was too low.
 Let the wallet auto-set the budget; avoid setting it manually unless necessary .

 - Strategy: Coordinate with your smart contract developer to define a map of error codes.
 In your frontend, use this map with the decoder to parse errors caught in a